 Comprehensive Exam - Master of Education in Counseling

-Unless students elect to complete a thesis, all students in the Master's of Education in Counseling program must successfully complete the Master's Comprehensive Examination.
+All students in the Master's of Education in Counseling program must successfully complete the Master's Comprehensive Examination.

 To be eligible to take the exam, a student must have: